MrHedmad/kerblam/docs/src/manual/pipe_docstrings.md

 The scroll (📜) emoji appears when Kerblam! notices a long description.
 You can show the full description for such pipes with `kerblam run process_csv --desc`.

-With pipeline docstrings, you can have a record of what the pipeline does for both yourself and others who review your work.
+With workflow docstrings, you can have a record of what the workflow does for both yourself and others who review your work.

 You cannot write docstrings inside docker containers[^do_what_you_want].